liferay/liferay-frontend-source-formatter/README.md

 then it will still flag that as an error
 - Spaces inside of JS comments will most of the time get flagged as mixed tabs and spaces
 - Double quotes inside of JS (like inside of a regex or in a comment), will get flagged as an error.
-- Doesn't yet work with JavaScript inside of JSP or HTML.